How does contractual liability work?

 From an underwriting perspective, contracts are acceptable where the obligation or liability in the contract would have existed even if not noted in the contract.
 An example would be liabilities which would have been implied by law or statute in the absence of such contract or agreement such as merchantability, quality, fitness, or care of your products.
 This effectively maintains the position of common law.

-hold harmless clause is used as a release of liability in a contract that protects one party from injury or property damage caused by another party.
+A hold harmless clause is used as a release of liability in a contract that protects one party from injury or property damage caused by another party.

 Under most combined General Liability policies, liability assumed under contract is excluded.